 Results do matter, of course.

-2. Reward what you want to see, don’t punish what you want to see less of
+2. Reward what you want to see; don’t punish what you want to see less of

 As a leader, you need to constantly look for the desired behaviours in your team and recognize the employee when they demonstrate this behaviour.
-A private thank you for boosting motivation, followed by a public recognition to demonstrate to the rest of the organization what behaviours are desirable.
+A private thank you for boosting motivation, followed by a public recognition to prove to the rest of the organization what behaviours are desirable.

 3. Reinforce the change